 The presentation is demonstrated using the BPMN industry standard established by the Object Management Community and commonly recognized worldwide by professionals and suppliers.

-“The Power of Business Process Improvement” written by an expert process analyst, Susan Page, is the tool you need to find a useful and simple, bottom-line path to improvement work for your business processes.
+“The Power of Business Process Improvement,” written by an expert process analyst, Susan Page, is the tool you need to find a useful and simple bottom-line path to improvement work for your business processes.

 You will be able to do the following by going along its validated 10-step method:

-Out of the books for BPM, this user-friendly guide is fully equipped with software tips, questionnaires, a contrast between approaches for improving the industry, and examples to enable you incorporate the ideas.
+Out of the books for BPM, this user-friendly guide is fully equipped with software tips, questionnaires, a contrast between approaches for improving the industry, and examples to enable you to incorporate the ideas.

 14. The Digital Transformation Playbook: Rethink Your Business for the Digital Age by David L. Rogers

-David L. Rogers is a globally known digital expert who is of the belief that upgradation of technology is not significant enough to classify as digital transformation.
+David L. Rogers is a globally known digital expert who is of the belief that the upgradation of technology is not significant enough to classify as digital transformation.
 He wrote about how digital transformation involved enhancing your strategic thinking.

-The Digital Transformation Playbook is one of the books for BPM that actually illustrates how companies in the pre-digital-era can change the game and capture the new possibilities of the digital world by revitalising their plans based on the decade Rogers spend on teaching and at Columbia Business School as well as his consultation services for companies around the world.
+The Digital Transformation Playbook is one of the books for BPM that actually illustrates how companies in the pre-digital-era can change the game and capture the new possibilities of the digital world by revitalizing their plans based on the decade Rogers spend on teaching and at Columbia Business School as well as his consultation services for companies around the world.